bartosz-antosik/vscode-spellright/README.md

 ## Notice

-This extension can still be considered a Work In Progress.
+This extension can be considered a Work In Progress.
 Please report all the errors and/or annoyances that you see on the [issues](https://github.com/bartosz-antosik/vscode-spellright/issues) page.

 ## Acknowledgments